Haarish-23013963/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 1:
 Start program
 ### Step 2:
-Import math as built-in function
+Import the math module to use the built-in functions for calculation
 ### Step 3:
 Represent the values given in question as x1,y1,x2,y2
 ### Step 4: